zcsherm/RayTracer/README.md

 ### Prerequisites

-While understanding how all this works can be done with no special background or previous knowledge, having some cursory understanding of the following will be exceedingly helpful
+While understanding how all this works can be done with no special background or previous knowledge, having some cursory understanding of the following will be exceedingly helpful.

 * Vector math
   * Things like dot products and cross products, as well as normals, magnitudes, and unit vectors
 * 3D Geometry